threefoldfoundation/www_mycelium/content/home/index.md

 ## Explore Mycelium's Manual
 ### Unlock the Full Potential of Mycelium

-Delve into the Mycelium user manual for a comprehensive guide on leveraging the power of this cutting-edge technology.
+Delve into the Mycelium Manual for a comprehensive guide on leveraging the power of this cutting-edge technology.
 Discover insights, tips, and best practices to make the most of your Mycelium experience.

 <br>